A key purpose of the DSBA is to advance the education of apiculture.

 We support members who wish to enrol in the SBA module exams.
+We meet in small study groups to work through the module syllabus together.
 Visit SBA for more information.

 The New Beekeepers course starts in January with 9 weekly Tuesday evening lectures, followed by practical hands-on-beekeeping at the DSBA apiary in the ground of Stirling University on Sunday afternoons from April to September.

 The lecture model has been improved following feedback from participants to include a further practical lecture from 2020.

 In addition, a further lecture was introduced last year towards the end of the winter months.
 This is designed to help the New Beekeepers from the previous year’s course plan their year ahead.
 This was very well-received and will continue.

 Mentoring for Members